 Since orange is a citrus fruit, other citrus fruits like lemons, grapefruits, etc should also be avoided.
 Avoid citrus fruit juices, freshly pickled citrus, citrus fruit seeds or rinds, citrus zest is often added while baking and to the salads hence carefully check the ingredients before consuming.
 Also, avoid unripe citrus fruits because unripe citrus is more irritant than ripened fruit.
 Artificially-flavored sweets and vitamin C supplements usually use citrus flavoring hence avoid them as well.

 This test may be recommended to you if you experience symptoms like intense itching of lips, tongue, throat, skin rashes, burning sensation, blisters, reddening and swelling of the lips and gums, hives, flushed skin, swollen throat, mouth, etc. This test may also be recommended to monitor the effectiveness of the treatment given for the orange allergy.

-Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Allergy Orange Fluorescence Assay.
-Your doctor will give specific instructions depending on your condition on how to prepare for Allergy Orange Fluorescence Assay.
+Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Allergy Orange Fluorescence Assay Blood.
+Your doctor will give specific instructions depending on your condition on how to prepare for Allergy Orange Fluorescence Assay Blood.

 No specific preparation is required for this orange allergy blood test.